Rethinking Democracy through Electoral Reform

 March 5, 2018 3:00 pm Eastern Time

-Cosponsored with Funders’ Committee for Civic Participation, Association of Baltimore Area Grantmakers, Environmental Grantmakers Association, Grantmakers Concerned with Immigrants and Refugees, Grantmakers Income Security Taskforce, Health and Environmental Funders Network, Neighborhood Funders' Group, Philanthropy New York, United Philanthropy Forum, and Women Donors Network
+Cosponsored with Funders’ Committee for Civic Participation, Association of Baltimore Area Grantmakers, Economic Opportunity Funders, Environmental Grantmakers Association, Grantmakers Concerned with Immigrants and Refugees, Health and Environmental Funders Network, Neighborhood Funders' Group, Philanthropy New York, United Philanthropy Forum, and Women Donors Network

 There are currently electoral reform efforts being mounted across the country to counter gerrymandering, increase voter participation, overcome zero-sum polarization, and advance a reflective and representative democracy.
 Ranked choice voting (RCV) and Fair Representation are reforms that attempt to address these challenges and help build a culture of participation and broad engagement that allows diverse and marginalized communities to make a difference on issues that impact their lives.
-With RCV already implemented in dozens of cities—and RCV and Fair Representation being proposed at more local and state levels—this webinar will explore the current landscape of these reforms, highlight benefits seen from them, and show how funders are promoting these efforts.
+With RCV already implemented in dozens of cities—and RCV and Fair Representation being proposed at more local and state levels—this webinar explored the current landscape of these reforms, highlighted benefits seen from them, and showed how funders are promoting these efforts.

 - Subject Areas: Public Policy and Advocacy Strategies